-SERA Pilot Study: Science Instruction for Students with ASD
+SERA Pilot Study: Science Instruction for Students with Disabilities

-The purpose of this study is to conceptually replicate the findings of the Scruggs, Mastropieri, and Sullivan (1994) study with students with autism spectrum disorder (ASD).
+The purpose of this study is to conceptually replicate the findings of the Scruggs, Mastropieri, and Sullivan (1994) study with students with high-incidence disabilities (i.e., learning disabilities, emotional and behavior disabilities, ADHD, mild intellectual disabilities, and autism spectrum disorder without comorbid intellectual disabilities).
 The study evaluates the effectiveness of elaborative interrogation as a means of promoting relational thinking.
-Student outcomes are compared across three conditions: experimenter-provided explanation, student-generated explanation, and a control.
-The goal of the replication study is to examine whether findings of Scruggs and colleagues replicate with students with ASD, which will provide important information regarding how this population acquires and applies information.
+Student outcomes are compared across two conditions: student-generated explanation and a control.
+The goal of the replication study is to examine whether findings of Scruggs and colleagues replicate in a larger sample of students with high-incidence disabilities, which will provide important information regarding how these populations acquire and apply information.